Meet Our Researchers: Advanced Manufacturing and Materials

 Meet Our Researchers: Advanced Manufacturing & Materials

-Portrait of Wei Xue in his engineering lab.
+Portrait of Rowan researcher Wei Xue in their mechanical engineering lab

 Sensors and electronics